 "Ain't got parents no more," Jane answered casually.
 "I just got two brothers.
 My mother died giving birth to the youngest, and my pop was killed when I was fourteen."
-She idly rubbed her nose, apparently ignorant of Maura's shock at this information, or perhaps the airiness with which it was delivered.
+She ignored Maura's shock at this information and the airiness with which it was delivered.
 "Anyway, the last time I went through Hollow Creek, my brothers were still there.
 I'd like to see 'em."

 "Anywhere I like," Jane said with a glint in her eye.
 "Wherever there's somethin' new and excitin' going on.
 Any place I ain't ever been before.
 I don't need nothing or nobody but Frost."

 "Oh, Frost.
-My, uh, business partner," Jane explained, nodding upwards to indicate the black man they couldn't see (who was currently holding Crowe at lazy gunpoint, ensuring they got taken to Hollow Creek).
+My, uh, business partner," Jane explained, nodding upwards to indicate the man they couldn't see (who was holding Crowe at lazy gunpoint, ensuring they got taken to Hollow Creek).